New Forest break in Hampshire October 2007 - page 1

 ...Mike posed for this cracking picture with The Needles across on the

-Isle of Wight as the backdrop.
+Isle of Wight as a scenic backdrop.

 |